 The colour palette you choose will guide your design decisions and selections.
 It should also be appropriate to the atmosphere you want to create, the food you serve and the diners you want to attract.

 2. Add visual interest

 While restaurants are still places for eating, the digital age has also turned them into Instagram photo-op locations.
 If it’s in keeping with your restaurant theme, include an accent wall or a focal point featuring unique or special standout furniture pieces that also reflect your restaurant theme.

 It can also be a work of art, a photo collection or water feature.
 Just make sure it does not detract to what your restaurant is all about.
-A good statement piece can help make your establishment more memorable.
+A good statement piece like a brightly coloured leather chair can help make your establishment more memorable.
 Just make sure to place it in a prominent or high-traffic area so it gets the attention it deserves.
 It can even become a conversational piece for people waiting to be seated.

 3. Provide stylish and comfortable seating

 Chairs are both functional and decorative furnishings.
 They can make the dining experience comfortable and relaxing, along with the music and lighting.

 Imagine going to a restaurant from work for dinner and being made to sit in undersized or rickety chairs – it won’t be long before the manager gets called out on this.

 Comfortable and fashionable chairs also help enhance the overall look or theme of a restaurant, but remember to stay consistent with the style.
 Placing random chairs here and there will ruin your restaurant setup.